 Dr Stacey Leong

-As a teenager Stacey did years of intensive ballet training.
+As a teenager she did years of intensive ballet training.
 Chiropractic was a very important aspect of her health and fitness regime making it possible to be at her best.

-Stacey still has a keen interest in dance, particularly ballet and ballroom.
+Stacey still has a keen interest in dance.
 Prior to relocating to Canberra, she taught ballet part-time.
-Stacey also enjoy Pilates and finds the strengthening, stretching and relaxation aspects very beneficial for her health.
+She also enjoys yoga and finds the strengthening, stretching and relaxation aspects very beneficial for her health.

 Tuesday: 02:00pm – 06:00pm

 Friday: 02:00pm – 06:00pm